Licenser/jsxd/README.md

 merge/2
 -------
 Merges two objects, different keys of both objects are combined.
-If a key exists in both objects the value of the **second** object is taken.
+If a key exists in both objects the value of the **second** object is taken.˘

 merge/3
 -------